alanng10/Secane/Docue/Require/a.md

 Memory is 64 giga byte minimum.

 Secane require has Storage.
-Storage capacity is 128 2 base giga byte minimum.
+Storage capaci is 128 2 base giga byte minimum.
 Storage read speed and write speed is 10.4 giga byte per second minimum, in count of 64 kilo byte block.